aitorshuffle/aitorshuffle.github.io/_posts/2019-05-20-paper_ecg_lstm_plos_one.md

 ![fig1]({{ site.url }}/images/20190520_journal.pone.0216756.g001.PNG)

 This is shared work between Tecnalia's Computer Vision Group and the [Research group on Bioengineering and Resuscitation (Biores)](https://www.ehu.eus/en/web/biores/home) from the University of the Basque Country (UPV/EHU).
-The paper shows how, by applying a neural network comrising convolutional and LSTM modules, we can successfully detect lethal ventricular arrhythmia on Out-of-Hospital Cardiac Arrest (OHCA) patients.
+The paper shows how, by applying a neural network comprising convolutional and LSTM modules, we can successfully detect lethal ventricular arrhythmia on Out-of-Hospital Cardiac Arrest (OHCA) patients.

 More info and full text available [here]({{ site.url }}//publication/2019-05-20-picon_mixed_2019a).